joefazee/learning-go-shop/README.md

 # Learning Go Shop

 Learning Go Shop is a modern e-commerce backend written in Go, featuring REST and GraphQL APIs, background workers, and integrations with PostgreSQL, AWS services, and local file storage.
-The codebase is the hands-on companion for the Udemy course [Learn Golang Like Google Engineers Do: 100% Project-Based](https://www.udemy.com/course/draft/6836245/).
+The codebase is the hands-on companion for the Udemy course [Go (Golang) Masterclass: Learn Like a Google Engineer](https://www.udemy.com/course/learn-golang-like-google-engineers-do).

 ## Prerequisites
 - Go 1.23 or newer